The END: Estimation Network Design for games under partial-decision information: Generalized Nash equilibrium seeking

-Hence, we choose the variable of interest for the \gls{END} framework to be the overall action, i.e. $y=x$; $\P=\I$ and $y_i=x_i$ for all $\i$ (finer partitions are also possible).
-Each agent $i$ keeps and sends the copies $\{ \hy_{i,p}, p\in \neig{E}{i} \}$, estimating the actions of a \emph{subset} of the other agents.
+Hence, in this subsection we choose the variable of interest for the \gls{END} framework to be the overall action, i.e. $y=x$; $\P=\I$ and $y_i=x_i$ for all $\i$ (finer partitions are also possible).
+Assume that an estimate graph $\g{E}$ and design graphs $\g{D}$'s are chosen according to \cref{asm:consistency}.
+Then, each agent $i$ keeps and sends the copies $\{ \hy_{i,p}, p\in \neig{E}{i} \}$, estimating the actions of a \emph{subset} of the other agents.
 Since the action $x_i$ is actually a local variable, under the control of agent $i$, we formally define $\hy_{i,i}\coloneqq x_i$ (i.e., agent $i$'s estimate of its own action coincides with the \emph{real} value).
 We study the following iteration (we recall the notation in \cref{subsec:notation}): each agent $\i$ performs

 In \eqref{eq:proxgrad}, the estimates of the agents are updated according to a consensus protocol, with an extra (projected) gradient step for the own estimate $\hy_{i,i}$.
-The algorithm retrieves \cite[Alg.~1]{Bianchi_Timevarying_LCSS2021} if $\WD{i}= \W{C}$ for all $\i$, (\ie the standard setup in \eqref{eq:standard}).
+The algorithm boils down to \cite[Alg.~1]{Bianchi_Timevarying_LCSS2021} if $\WD{i}= \W{C}$ for all $\i$, (\ie the standard setup in \eqref{eq:standard}).
 Since $\gD{i}\subseteq \g{C}$, the algorithm is distributed.
 Note that the local gradient $\grad{x_i}f_i$ is computed on the local estimates kept by agent $i$, not on the real action $x^k = \col(( \hy_{i,i}^k )_{\i} )$.
 We define the \emph{extended pseudo-gradient mapping}